Parascientific Escape: Cruise in the Distant Seas

-Hitomi Akeneno, a psychic high school student with the power of clairvoyance and telekenesis, is invited to the maiden voyage of a cruise ship via an anonymous invitation from a sender who claims to know her father and sister.
+Hitomi Akeneno, a psychic high school student with the power of clairvoyance and telekenesis, is invited to the maiden voyage of a cruise ship by an anonymous party who claims to know her father and sister.
 When she arrives at the suite designated in the letter, an explosion rocks the ship.
-She ends up stumbling upon Merja Amabishi in the suite, the daughter of Amabishi's CEO.
-Merja has a device strapped to her neck, and shows Hitomi a letter she received, stating that the device is a bomb that will explode in only a few hours, unless it can be activated via three hidden keycards.
+She stumbles upon Merja Amabishi, the daughter of Amabishi's CEO, in the suite.
+Merja shows Hitomi a letter she received, stating that a device strapped to her neck is a bomb that will explode in a few hours, unless it is activated via three hidden keycards.
 The letter is signed by the "Ghost of W", and warns Merja cannot seek help from more than three people, and cannot contact any officials.
-Hitomi and her best friend, Chisono Shio; a psychic with telepathic abilities, take it upon themselves to utilize their abilities to save Merja, and discover the bomber identity, while also trying to escape the sinking ship.
+Hitomi and her best friend, Chisono Shio, a psychic with telepathic abilities, take it upon themselves to utilize their abilities to save Merja, discover the bomber identity, and escape the sinking ship.

 The trio happen upon Misaki, a famous singer.
-Misaki agrees to aide the trio with their crisis.
-During the search for the keycards, Misaki tells Hitomi about her late boyfriend Wataru who died while searching as a doctor in a civil conflict in the country of Witsarock.
-After all three keycards are uncovered and are placed into the device to unlock Merja's bomb, Chisono notices that the writing on the cards spells out "M-I-S-A-K-I".
-Misaki confesses that she put the bomb on Merja's neck, and that she is an accomplice to the mastermind.
-Misaki holds a deep grudge against Amabishi for their real in the Witsarock conflict which killed Wataru.
-She intended to kill Merja by detonating the bomb within just a few minutes, but she realized that she was simply being used by the mastermind when Merja's bomb failed to go off at the intended time.
-This caused her to realize the awful mistake she was making, and so joined the effort to save Merja of her own accord to recompense.
+Misaki agrees to aide the trio.
+During the search for the keycards, Misaki tells Hitomi her boyfriend Wataru died while searching as a doctor in a civil conflict in the country of Witsarock.
+After all three keycards are uncovered and placed into the device to unlock Merja's bomb, Chisono notices that the writing on the cards spells out "M-I-S-A-K-I".
+Misaki confesses that she put the bomb on Merja's neck, and that she is an accomplice to the Ghost of W. Misaki holds a deep grudge against Amabishi for the Witsarock conflict which killed Wataru.
+She intended to kill Merja by detonating the bomb within just a few minutes, but she realized that she was being used by the Ghost of W when Merja's bomb failed to go off at the intended time.
+This caused a change of heart, and she joined the effort to save Merja of her own accord to recompense.